 She gave a big fake sigh.
 “I guess.
 As long as it’s okay with you that I’m a…hmm…seventh semester freshman majoring in business admin.”

 “Seventh semester freshman?
-Is that even possible?” he asked.
+Is that even possible?”

 “It is when you switch your major five times,” said Liza.